Building Healthy Families looking for participants

 “Maybe,” he said with a smile as he ate another bite of a dinner that included chicken, broccoli, potatoes and fruit.

-Staff members from Mary Lanning Healthcare’s wellness department provide the dinner, prepared by hospital kitchen staff, as well a teach nutrition lessons.
+Staff members from Mary Lanning Healthcare’s wellness department provide the dinner, prepared by hospital kitchen staff, as well as teach nutrition lessons.

-On July 1, Shannon Frink, registered dietician with Mary Lanning, taught about whole grains.
+On July 1, Shannon Frink, registered dietitian with Mary Lanning, taught about whole grains.

 Pershing said over the course of 12 weeks, it’s been fun to see the progress Lisa and Austin have made.